opendcs/opendcs/docs/source/start-decoding.rst

 convey how the time can be extracted from the message.
 The following example adds a time operations following a date operation.

-There are some banked time formats for when the field type is 'T' and when the data type is 'A' (ASCII).
+There are some standard time formats for when the field type is 'T' and when the data type is 'A' (ASCII).
 These formats are outlined in the table below.
 Alternatively, a user could decode the time components individually (ie hour, min, sec, AM/PM).
 There are also two optional